nelsonhuang95/nelsonhuang95.github.io/_pages/cv.md

 <br>

 ## Education
+* 2023-Present: Ph.D. candidate, the University of Auckland, New Zealand
-* 2021-2022: M.Sc. in Computer Science, the University of Auckland, New Zealand (Supervisor: [Dr. Meng-Fen Chiang](https://ankechiang.github.io/))
+* 2021-2022: M.Sc. in Computer Science (First Class), the University of Auckland, New Zealand (Supervisor: [Dr. Meng-Fen Chiang](https://ankechiang.github.io/))
 * 2016-2019: B.Sc. in Computer Science, the University of Auckland, New Zealand

 <br>